carolgoodluck/react-projects/task-management-react/README.md

 # ----- Task Management App -----
 Here presents the ui.
 <img src="./ui.jpg" width=500>
+Users can use the app to manage their to-do-list.
+Adding a new task, removing existing ones, changing task status and etc.
 Main functions:
 1. Dynamically displays a list of all tasks.
 Each task has a checkbox on the left of its name, representing its completation status.
 Checked means it is completed.